Covid-19 Omicron: Chris Hipkins reveals decision on borders, boosters amid Omicron threat - NZ Herald

 The vaccine rollout will be carried out in schools but not every school.
 In smaller communities, like Northland, the schools will be the centre of the community and can lead to whanau being vaccinated.

-Hipkins ruled out bringing young people in to the vaccine pass framework.
+Hipkins ruled out bringing young people in to the vaccine pass framework, nor would the Government make vaccination mandatory for young people.

 Booster gap shortened